fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 #### React Native part's credits

-By submitting exercises for part 10 of the courses, React Native, you can earn either one or two additional credits.
-Earning one credit requires you to submit at least 19 exercises whereas earning two credits requires you to submit at least 26 exercises.
+By submitting exercises for part 10 of the courses, React Native, you can earn two additional credits.
+Earning two credits requires you to submit at least 25 exercises.
 More information about the part's prerequisites, exercise submission and credits can be found in the [part 10](/en/part10/introduction_to_react_native).

 #### Continuous integration part's credits